Patrick Hulme

 Publications - Articles

-“War and Responsibility,” (forthcoming at American Political Science Review)
+“War and Responsibility,” American Political Science Review

 The Tyranny of Distance: Assessing and Explaining the Apparent Decline in U.S. Military Performance,” International Studies Quarterly 65(2): 542-50.